isomerpages/moe-acsbarkerroad/_secondary-1-registration-2026/2026 Secondary 1 Registration (DRAFT).md

 Dismissal is at 2:30 pm on Mondays to Wednesdays, and 1:30 pm on Thursdays* and Fridays.

-*( * Digitial Literacy lessons will be held from 1:30 pm to 2:30 pm every fortnight on Thursdays in Term 2)*
+*( * Note: Digital Literacy lessons will be held from 1:30 pm to 2:30 pm every fortnight on Thursdays in Term 2 after the Sec 1 students received their Personal Learning Devices (PLDs).
+On these Thursdays, dismissal will be at 2:30 pm instead of the usual 1:30 pm)*

 A typical school week is as follows:&nbsp;